What is Amoxil?

 mononucleosis (also called "mono");

 Amoxicillin can make birth control pills less effective.
-Ask your doctor about using non hormonal birth control (condom, diaphragm with spermicide) to prevent pregnancy while taking Amoxil.
+Ask your doctor about using a non-hormonal birth control (condom, diaphragm, cervical cap, or contraceptive sponge) to prevent pregnancy.

 How should I take Amoxil?

 Take Amoxil exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.

-Measure liquid medicine with the dosing syringe provided, or with a special dose-measuring spoon or medicine cup.
-If you do not have a dose-measuring device, ask your pharmacist for one.
-You may place the liquid directly on the tongue, or you may mix it with water, milk, baby formula, fruit juice, or ginger ale.
+Measure liquid medicine with the dosing syringe provided, or use a medicine dose-measuring device (not a kitchen spoon).
+You may mix the liquid with water, milk, baby formula, fruit juice, or ginger ale.
 Drink all of the mixture right away.
-Do not save any for later use.
+Do not save for later use.

 If you are taking Amoxil with clarithromycin and/or lansoprazole to treat stomach ulcer, use all of your medications as directed.
 Read the medication guide or patient instructions provided with each medication.
 Do not change your doses or medication schedule without your doctor's advice.

-Use this medicine for the full prescribed length of time.
-Your symptoms may improve before the infection is completely cleared.
-Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
+Use this medicine for the full prescribed length of time, even if your symptoms quickly improve.
+Skipping doses can increase your risk of infection that is resistant to medication.
 Amoxil will not treat a viral infection such as the flu or a common cold.

 Do not share this medicine with another person, even if they have the same symptoms you have.

-This medicine can cause unusual results with certain medical tests.
-Tell any doctor who treats you that you are using Amoxil.
+This medicine can affect the results of certain medical tests.
+Tell any doctor who treats you that you are using amoxicillin.

 Store at room temperature away from moisture, heat, and light.